-So how is the best way to enthuse our potential customers?
+So what is the best way to enthuse your potential customers?

-- To begin with, we must recognise and understand the thought process that we all go through when we buy something - The Buying Process
+- To begin with, you must recognise and understand the thought process that we all go through when we buy something - The Buying Process

-- Then evaluate the acquisition of new business, the way we think the process works - The Sales Process
+- Then you must evaluate the acquisition of new business, that is the way you think the process works - The Sales Process

-- What do you do to align your Marketing Process to fit in with above two processes?
+- Finally you need to ask yourself, "how do we align our Marketing Process to fit in with the above two processes?"

-There is a defined sequence of events that, individually don't mean a great deal, however, when combined, they add up to establishing a picture of your prospect and the path they're following to naturally conclude the sale.
+There is a defined sequence of events that, individually don't mean a great deal, however, when combined, they add up to establishing a picture of your prospect and the path they are following to naturally conclude the sale.

 The Problem Revealed

-The next phase establishes that you may indeed be able to help the prospect, but don't be tempted to jump in a contact them direct.
+The next phase establishes that you may indeed be able to help the prospect, but do not be tempted to jump in and contact them direct.
 They haven't agreed to that, not for a while to come.

 As they become more educated and conversant with their defined problem and possible solutions they become more adept at sourcing more information including analyst’s reviews, attending exhibitions and so on.